 To the above short explanations and the importance of a highly specialized-metadata structure and you will start getting a pretty clear idea on the reasons why DICOM has to be so particular compared to common image file formats.

-Well, we hope this (far from complete) article shed some light about DICOM image format’s reasons to be and its importance.
+Well, we hope this (far from complete) article shed some light on DICOM image format’s reasons to be and its importance.

-Please note that abusing their use them will do you no harm.
+Please note that abusing their use will do you no harm.

 See you next week, folks!